 the applicable elements and fields are included in the STA Profile field itself.

+(#23006)NOTE —The conditions for the presence of subfields in the Common Info field in the Basic Multi-Link element are defined in 9.4.2.321.2 (Basic Multi-Link element).

 …

 After sending a Link Reconfiguration Response frame to a non-AP MLD indicating SUCCESS status for a